linnie94/explosion/README.md

     make; ./explosion

-Then left clock to make your mouse cursor explode.
+Then left click to make your mouse cursor explode.
 Right click for many explosions.